smkatash/42_so_long/README.md

 # SO_LONG

 # Description
 This project is a very small 2D game.
-It is built to make you work with textures, sprites.
-And some very basic gameplay elements.
+It is made of basic textures, sprites and basic gameplay elements.

 ![ezgif com-gif-maker (1)](https://user-images.githubusercontent.com/76934648/187231929-df788ec7-7bce-4977-848f-f53079027dd8.gif)